ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 First Invocation

-and click on ArtSaver in the list of available screensavers), you need to specify a pictures folder.
+and click on ArtSaver in the list of available screensavers), it tries to scan the folder

 However, please note that, as of Mojave (macOS 10.14), it cannot access the photos library any more!